The CJ-6 model was offered to appease Jeep utility owners whose only complaint about the CJ-type models was lack of storage space.

 The CJ-6 seen today was used for a volunteer ambulance service to transport the sick to the hospital in Troy, Michigan.
-The vehicle is in remarkably original condition with 14,000 original miles—a truly amazing antique.
+The vehicle is in remarkable condition with 14,000 original miles—a truly amazing antique.
+It has its original tires, paint, and top.

 - Original paint